pertinate/pertinate/README.md

 &nbsp;

 <!-- Talking about you -->
-**Talking about Personal Stuffs:**
+**Talking about personal stuffs:**

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on creating game backend servers using socket.io with typescript & unity;
+- 👨🏽‍💻 I’m currently working on creating game backend servers using socket.io with typescript & unity
-- 🌱 I’m currently learning CI/CD and cloud architecture through Wal-Mart;
+- 🌱 I’m currently learning CI/CD and cloud architecture through Wal-Mart
-- 👯 I’m looking to collaborate on anything!;
+- 👯 I’m looking to collaborate on anything!
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help

 **Languages and Tools:**